ravgeetdhillon/gtk-web/CONTRIBUTING.md

 # Contributing to GTK.org

 GTK.org welcomes everyone to contribute to the GTK.org.
 We really appreciate the efforts of people who help us in keeping the website updated.
-GTK.org is visted everyday by large number of developers and end users, so your contribution make a huge impact on the community.
+GTK.org is visted everyday by large number of developers and end users, so even your small contribution can make a huge impact on the community.

 ## Read this first